Home Elevators & Dumbwaiters FAQ

 2. Do Your Elevators Fit Wheelchairs?

 Yes, one of the reasons to consider installing a home elevator is because of the accessibility they provide.
-With a home elevator, individuals in wheelchairs can access every floor of their homes.
+With a home elevator, individuals in wheelchairs can access every floor

 3. How Many Floors Can the Elevator Travel?